Invarion/invarion-docs/docs/rapidpath/swept-path-analysis/Preparing-Swept-Path-Analysis.md

 After the Vehicle Path is finished you can edit and adjust it using these methods:

 1. **Editing the parameters of the path's sections** - You can edit each section's parameters such as Speed, Friction and Turn on Stop.
-To select a section, first select the path, then click on the section you want to change with the left mouse button while holding "Ctrl" key.
-Once the section is selected, it will highlight red and a "Section details" window will appear.
-You can also select multiple sections by clicking on them one by one while holding "Ctrl" key.
+To select a section, first select the path, then click on the section you want to change with the left mouse button while holding **Ctrl** key.
+Once the section is selected, it will highlight red and a **Section Details** window will appear.
+You can also select multiple sections by clicking on them one by one while holding **Ctrl** key.

 ![Selected section of the vehicle path](./images/Selected_section_of_the_vehicle_path.png)